LiuRunky/LiuRunky.github.io/_pages/about.md

 I obtained my M.Sc. degree in Artificial Intelligence at Nanjing University, where I were fortunate to be advised by Prof. [Lijun Zhang](https://ai.nju.edu.cn/zlj/index.htm) from the [LAMDA group](https://www.lamda.nju.edu.cn/MainPage.ashx).
 My research focused on designing optimization algorithms with provable theoretical guarantees.
-Prior to this, I obtained my B.E. degree in Computer Science and Engineering from Southeast University in 2022.
+Prior to this, I obtained my B.Eng. degree in Computer Science and Engineering from Southeast University in 2022.

 I stay open to connections and collaborations.
 If you are interested in my background or skills, feel free to [send an email](mailto:liurunky@gmail.com) and discuss how I can contribute to your objective.